murilobellatini/murilobellatini.github.io/_posts/2023-10-05-data-lake-dive-or-delay.md

 > 🔍 **Final Take**: Data lakes are a calculated risk with the potential for unprecedented innovation.
 Each organization's mileage may vary; consult a data expert.
 This is a strategic pivot, not just a tech decision.

 What is your take?
-Leave your comment on our [LinekdIn Post](https://www.linkedin.com/posts/mbellatini_datalake-businessintelligence-cloudcomputing-activity-7115420839017099265-DPFb?utm_source=share&utm_medium=member_desktop).
+Leave your comment on our [LinkedIn Post](https://www.linkedin.com/posts/mbellatini_datalake-businessintelligence-cloudcomputing-activity-7115420839017099265-DPFb?utm_source=share&utm_medium=member_desktop).

 ## Sources